L4kiLuk/dh_cpp_project/README.md

 # dh_cpp_project
-The repository ofor the project from cpp.
+The repository for the project from cpp.
 ## Project Structure
 Spielfeld
     + Feld[][]:Spielstein - Pascal